iXanadu13/EnderDragon-Wiki/docs/English version/Expansion/PAPI.md

 **Return:** `0-1`/`null`

-Returning null indicates that the current world hasn't set a respawn countdown.
+Returning null indicates that there is no respawn countdown in current world.

 If the progress remains unchanged at 1, it indicates that the respawn countdown has been set but not started.